krammersf/42-module_cpp/README.md

-# 42 CCP Projects README (Module00 - Module04)
+# 42 CCP Projects README (Module00 - Module09)

-Welcome to the README for the projects completed in modules 00 to 04 of the 42 Coding Career Program (CCP).
-Below, you'll find information about each project, including its name, description, grade, and repository URL.
+This is my implemantation of the C++ projects completed in modules 00 to 09.
+Below, you will find information about each project, including its name, description, grade, and repository URL.

 <details>
     <summary>Module 00</summary>